francesco-sodano/azure-sql-db-autoscaling/README.md

 ## ASDAS Recommended Settings

-For this reasons my suggestion is to use this tool just for the following arrays:
+For this reasons my suggestion is to use this tool just for the following ranges:

 - **Basic/S0-S2**
 - **S3-S12**